-- Communicate proficiently in formal discussions at the workplace efficaciously and proficiently. - Describe experiences and events, and briefly give reasons and explanations for opinions and plans. - Interact with a degree of fluency and spontaneity that results in efficacious communication - Convey agreement and disagreement in a polite but firm manner in both written and spoken formats
+- Communicate proficiently in formal discussions at the workplace. - Describe experiences and events, and briefly give reasons and explanations for opinions and plans. - Interact with a degree of fluency and spontaneity that results in efficacious communication - Convey agreement and disagreement in a polite but firm manner - Communicate with coherence and imagination in both written and spoken formats